 1 Module Name

 Advanced Software Design Techniques

 1.1 Module Identifier

 MMwp04

 1.2 Module Type

 Mandatory

 1.3 Course Names

 Advanced Software Design Techniques - Lecture

 Advanced Software Design Techniques - Lab

 1.4 Semester

-1 or 2 (summer term)
+1 or 2

 1.5 Module Responsible and Instructor

 Prof. Dr. Fromm

 1.6 Additional Instructors

 Prof. Dr. Lipp, Prof. Dr. Bürgy

 1.7 Study Program

 Master / Major Embedded Systems and Microelectronics

 1.8 Teaching Language

 English

 2 Module Content

 Content of course "Advanced Software Design Techniques"

 Review of fundamental concepts of a widely used object oriented programming language.
 The course will cover

 - advanced data and class structures

-differences and interoperability of C and C++ networkbing
+- differences and interoperability of C and C++

-polymorphism, generic programming,
+- polymorphism, - generic programming,

-- introduction to the STL, string and stream library of C++,
+generic programming, introduction to the STL, string and stream library of C++,

 - coding standards (MISRA),

+- software metrics,

-software metrics, design patterns,
+- design patterns,

-refactoring techniques,

-- extensions of the C++ standard.
+refactoring techniques, extensions of the C++ standard.

 Design aspects like modularity, performance and software re-use will be discussed.
-Developing software

-designs using the UML and CASE tools as well as extensive hands-on programming assignments in C/C++

-are an integral part of the course.
+Developing software designs using the UML and CASE tools as well as extensive hands-on programming assignments in C/C++ are an integral part of the course.

 3 Learning Outcome / Competencies

+to understand:

+- complex design patterns

+to apply:

-to understand: - complex design patterns
+- complex design patterns

-to apply: complex design patterns assess design quality of complex software
+- assess design quality of complex software

+- refactoring methods

-refactoring methods combined C/C++ modules to transfer:
+- combined C/C++ modules

+to transfer:

 - the design patterns and concepts to more complex architectures

-4 Course Organization and Structure lecture (V) / laboratory (L)
+4 Course Organization and Structure

+lecture (V) / laboratory (L)

 5 Credits and Workload

 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.

 3 SWS V/ 1 L

 6 Examination Modalities

+Examination Prerequisites:

-Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
-Successful fulfillment of prerequisites are measured by: - Attending Lab - Lab Progress
+In order to participate in the module exam, it is required to successfully finish the lab part of the module.

+Successful fulfillment of prerequisites are measured by:

+- Attending Lab

+- Lab Progress

 Examination Type: Written exam covering the complete content of the module at the end of the semester.
 A make-up exam will be offered during the following semester.

 Examination Duration: 90 minutes

-7 Necessary Prerequisites None
+7 Necessary Prerequisites

+None

 8 Recommended Prerequisites

 None

-9 Duration and Frequency of Course see module description of Elective 1 to 3 (MWP01, MWP02, MWP03)
+9 Duration and Frequency of Course

 10 Applicability /Utilization

 This module is applicable for the major Embedded Systems and Microelectronics.
-See appendix 2 BBPO (Compulsory options catalogues) for its suitability for other majors.
+See appendix 2 BBP0 (Compulsory options catalogues) for its suitability for other majors.

+11 Literature

+The following literature material will be provided:

+- Electronic lecture notes

-- Electronic Script - Workbook for the lab
+- Workbook for the lab

 Further literature recommendations will be provided during the lecture.